microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_intro_to_llms.md

 The focus will be on understanding the overall process of creating, evaluating, and deploying LLMs within the Azure environment.
 This foundational knowledge will be crucial as we delve deeper into the build, evaluation, deployment, and monitoring processes in subsequent lessons.

-By the end of this exercise, you as part of the Lamna team will have a solid understanding of the basic tools and services available in Azure AI Studio.
+By the end of this exercise, you as part of the Lamna team will have a solid understanding of the basic tools and services available in Azure AI Foundry.

 ## Objectives

 After you complete this exercise, you will be able to:

 * Bootstrap your project.
-* Use AzureAI Studio Playground.
+* Use AzureAI Foundry Playground.
 * Work with an Open Source LLM Model.
 * Test the prompt in Content Safety.